 Did you read the information above?
 Thanks!
 Please include a numbered response in the message box below, which should cover the following details:

 - Company name (if applicable)

 - Are you New York based?

-- What kind of creation you're interested in (with at least 2-3 links from my gallery or shop for reference + any additional resources)
+- What kind of creation are you interested in?
+Include at least 2-3 links from my gallery or shop for reference + any additional resources.

-- The design's purpose (e.g. for a photoshoot, music video, performance, gala, collection etc.)
+- What's the design's purpose? (e.g. for a photoshoot, music video, performance, gala, collection etc.)

 By submitting this form, you acknowledge that you have read and agree with the Commissioned Design Terms and Conditions & Shop Policies (at the bottom of the page).